Kinematic Basis of Emergent Energetics of Complex Dynamics

-In addition to the above straightforward limits, a mathematico-thermodynamic structure emerges in the process of taking the limit of $\epsilon\to 0$: For a fixed $\epsilon$ and regarding the general stochastic dynamics in (\ref{eq1}), it is widely known that a free energy like quantity
+We emphasize that a stochastic description of dynamics does not have any notion of ``energy'' and ``thermodynamics'' at the onset.
+This is what we meant by ``kinematic description''.
+As we shall show, however, in addition to the actual limit $\hat{\vx}(t)$, a mathematico-thermodynamic structure also emerges in the process of taking $\epsilon\to 0$: For a fixed $\epsilon$ and regarding the stochastic dynamics in Eq. \eqref{eq1}, it is known that the relative entropy